 Uganda is still one of those few countries labeled “Green”.
 The case in point to why it’s still called “The Pearl of Africa” is because of the nature and beauty of Uganda’s vegetation.

-The varied scenery further includes tropical forest, a semi-desert area in the northeast, the arid plains of the Karamoja, the lush, heavily populated Buganda, the rolling savannah of Acholi, Bunyoro, Tororo and Ankole, tea plantations and the fertile cotton area of Teso.
+The varied scenery further includes tropical forest, a semi-desert area in the northeast, the arid plains of the Karamoja, the lush, heavily populated Buganda, the rolling savannah of Acholi, Bunyoro, Tororo, and Ankole, tea plantations, and the fertile cotton area of Teso.

-With a multiplicity of green savannah lands, with green pastures, trees, grasses among others; A lot of activities take place within the savannah lands.
+With a multiplicity of green savannah lands, with green pastures, trees, and grasses among others; A lot of activities take place within the savannah lands.

 FOODS AND DIET OF UGANDA

-In Uganda, Meat or chicken stews are the most popular in Uganda served with rice, chapatti, ugali (a stiff maize porridge) or matooke (a cooked plantain/banana mash).
+In Uganda, Meat or chicken stews are the most popular in Uganda served with rice, chapatti, ugali (a stiff maize porridge), or matooke (a cooked plantain/banana mash).
 For a sweet dish, locals and Tourists enjoy a type of doughnut called mandazi.

-People in Uganda accompany their meals with much soft fizzy pops which are widely drunk in Uganda for cold drinks, with lager beer the most popular alcoholic beverage.
+People in Uganda accompany their meals with soft fizzy pops which are widely drunk in Uganda for cold drinks, with lager beer the most popular alcoholic beverage.
 Though many Ugandans grow coffee beans for a living, chai or tea is the favored hot drink, brewed very sweet and milky.

-Sometimes a glass of juice from different fruits is blended to give that cool smoothie to your threat among which you can order for a glass of Butunda, Munanasi, bushera and so much more.
+Sometimes a glass of juice from different fruits is blended to give that cool smoothie to your threat among which you can order a glass of Butunda, Munanasi, bushera and so much more.